 - The candidate must have either passed or appeared for final exams of one of the following: a) M.Sc. in Mathematics or M.Sc. in Physics or M.Sc. in Computer Science or M.C.A., or b) B.E. in Computer Science / B.Tech. in Computer Science - Candidates with a Bachelor's degree (B.E. / B.Tech.) in Computer Science, Computer Science and Engineering, Electronics & Communications Engineering (with Computer Science background) and Information Technology (with Mathematics background) are eligible to apply.
-If not appeared B.E./B.Tech./M.Sc. final exams, aggregate marks in all the preceding Years/ Semesters will be considered - Familiarity with the following is mandatory for admissions: - > Mathematics: Calculus of one and several variable, Sequence and Series, Linear Algebra and Matrix Theory, Differential equations and Laplace Transforms, Mathematical logic. - > Computer Science: Data Structures and Simple Algorithms, Computer Organization and Architecture, Data communications and Networks, Data base Systems, Languages Translators - Age: Preferably below 28 years as of 31st May in the year of admission
+If not appeared B.E./B.Tech./M.Sc. final exams, aggregate marks in all the preceding Years/ Semesters will be considered - Candidates with valid GATE/CSIR/UGC NET score (2022/23) in relevant fields can appear directly to the second round of admission process "Technical Viva Voce Round". - Familiarity with the following is mandatory for admissions: - > Mathematics: Calculus of one and several variable, Sequence and Series, Linear Algebra and Matrix Theory, Differential equations and Laplace Transforms, Mathematical logic. - > Computer Science: Data Structures and Simple Algorithms, Computer Organization and Architecture, Data communications and Networks, Data base Systems, Languages Translators - Age: Preferably below 28 years as of 31st May in the year of admission